vinceskahan/v5wiki/owfs.md

 --face=/dev/i2c-1 # on a raspberry pi?
 --iface=localhost:4304 # when using the owserver
 ```
-and its usage...
+and its usage (from the paths in a setup.py installation)...
 ```
 sudo PYTHONPATH=/home/weewx/bin python /home/weewx/bin/user/owfs.py --iface=localhost:4304 --sensors
 ```

-Find out what sensors are attached:
+To find out what sensors are attached:
 ```
 # if you installed using setup.py:
 sudo PYTHONPATH=/home/weewx/bin python /home/weewx/bin/user/owfs.py --sensors